Complex Responsive Processes in Organizations: Learning and Knowledge Creation by Ralph Stacey (2001)

 Complex Adaptive Systems Vs. Complex Responsive Processes ** Complexity

 Complex Adaptive Systems (CAS) Overview Complex Adaptive Systems (CAS) are systems composed of many interacting components or agents that adapt or learn based on their interactions with each other and their environment.
-These systems exhibit emergent behavior, meaning that the collective behavior of the system is more complex than the sum of the behaviors of … Continue reading Complex Adaptive Systems Vs. Complex Responsive Processes ** Complexity
+These systems exhibit emergent behavior, meaning that the collective behavior of the system is more complex than the sum of the behaviors of its individual parts.
+Key … Continue reading Complex Adaptive Systems Vs. Complex Responsive Processes ** Complexity

 Conversations Are Complex Responsive Processes Conversations are dynamic, emergent interactions shaping organizational reality